neo-project/docs/en-us/sc/tutorial/verify.md

 }
 ```

-> [!Note]
-> If you do not know how to write and generate smart contract scripts, see [How to use C# to prepare Smart Contract](../quickstart/getting-started-csharp.md)
->

-The above contract will be compiled into Test.avm, its contract script (Test.avm binary data) is: 52c56b6c766b00527ac461516c766b51527ac46203006c766b51c3616c7566

-You will learn how to abtain the contract script for an `.avm` file later in this tutorial.

-## Create a wallet
+## Creating a wallet

-Create a new wallet according to the tutorial shown below:
+In the NEO-GUI client, click `Wallet` -> `New Wallet` Database to create a new wallet, as shown below:

 ![Create a wallet](../../../assets/verify_1.png)

 ## Obtaining the contract script

-There are many ways to obtain the contract script, one way is to read it directly from the `.avm` file using the C# code below.
+You can choose one of the following ways to obtain the contract script:

+- Use the following C# code to read it directly from the `.avm` file:

 ```c#
 byte[] bytes = System.IO.File.ReadAllBytes("Test.avm");